WHY TO LOVE THIS PLACE

 The cliffs along the Colville River provide critical nesting sites and adjacent hunting areas for peregrine falcons, gyrfalcons, golden eagles and rough-legged hawks.

-The name "peregrine" means wanderer, and the peregrine falcon has one of the longest migrations of any North American bird.
-In fact, falcons that breed in the Colville River area may fly to South America for the winter, travelling 15,500 miles in a single year.
+The name "peregrine" means wanderer, and peregrine falcons that breed in the Colville River area may fly to South America for the winter, traveling 15,500 miles in a single year.

 Wolf densities along the Colville River corridor are also higher than anywhere along Alaska’s northern coastal plain.

-Rough-legged hawks (named for their feathered legs) in the region migrate to many of the United States.
-Their nests have been known to contain caribou bones as well as sticks.
+Rough-legged hawks (named for their feathered legs) to many states, and their nests have been known to contain caribou bones as well as sticks.

 Oil and gas development, which includes drilling pads, pipelines, roads, energy generation, hazardous chemicals and wastes, human wastes and gravel pits, can have measurable negative impacts on Arctic wildlife, particularly to caribou and nesting bird populations.
 Local residents from Nuiqsut attempted to fight decisions that would allow for ConocoPhillips to construct a bridge, suspended pipeline and road to its Colville Delta-5 (CD-5) project.
-However, CD-5 is now producing oil and ConocoPhillips is rapidly ramping up additional development plans, moving forward with projects in the Reserve at its Greater Mooses Tooth 1 and 2 (GMT1 & GMT2) sites.
+However, CD-5 is now producing oil and ConocoPhillips is rapidly ramping up additional development plans, moving forward with projects in the Reserve at its Greater Mooses Tooth 1 and 2 (GMT1 & GMT2) sites, as well as its Willow project.
 GMT1 includes a gravel drilling pad, an eight-mile road, plus pipeline and associated facilities for nine initial development wells.
-Add to that the potential footprint of GMT2, and the spider web of development that was just a theory prior to CD- 5 is now being constructed for real.
-In addition, there is still a threat from potential offshore development especially in state waters in the Beaufort Sea.
+Add to that the potential footprints of GMT2 and Willow, and the spider web of development that was just a theory prior to CD- 5 is now being constructed for real.

 Climate change is also having a profound effect on the region — the rapid warming of the Arctic is leaving the Colville River thawed for more months out of the year than ever before.
 This poses challenges to local residents in safely navigating the land and in collecting food.
 Thawing and runoff from longer periods of warmer temperatures causes erosion which limits boat travel to these remote communities, otherwise only reachable by plane, and the added sediment from the collapsing of river banks causes water quality problems for fish populations.